MAGvACC/documentation/docs/controllers/aerodrome-procedures/carthage.md

 "Syphax 14 Tango, initially 4000 feet, runway 01, cleared take-off, wind 280 degrees, 09 knots".
 </blockquote>

-When traffic is clear of DER (if there is no WTS minima) or the respective minima between the two aircraft, a departure may be cleared for aircraft that do not require separation along the same flow point or a WTS minima greater than XXX NM.
+When traffic is clear of DER (if there is no WTS minima) or the respective minima between the two aircraft, a departure may be cleared for aircraft that do not require separation along the same flow point or a WTS minima greater than 5 NM.
 However, the controller shall provide traffic information as appropriate to ensure traffic is separated upon TMA entry.

 <blockquote>
 "Syphax 14 Tango, initially 4000 feet, runway 01, cleared take-off, wind 280 degrees, 09 knots, proceeding traffic ATR-600".
 </blockquote>

 ADC shall use caution when departing aircraft with different speed profiles and is fully responsible for ensuring that horizontal or vertical separation exists at all times.
-It is thus advised that a VFR aircraft on a visual climbout must turn more than 45° from the runway track in order to allow succeeding IFR traffic to depart with separation of less than XXX NM in trail.
+It is thus advised that a VFR aircraft on a visual climbout must turn more than 45° from the runway track in order to allow succeeding IFR traffic to depart with separation of less than 5 NM in trail.

 #### Cancelling or Stopping a Take-off